Poojakatta/Datawarehousing-AWSRedshift-ETLpipeline/README.md

 _start_time, hour, day, week, month, year, weekday_

+### The project template includes four files:

+`create_table.py` - is where you'll create your fact and dimension tables for the star schema in Redshift.

+`etl.py` - is where you'll load data from S3 into staging tables on Redshift and then process that data into your analytics tables on Redshift.

+`sql_queries.py` - is where you'll define you SQL statements, which will be imported into the two other files above.

+`dwh.cfg` - is where you add your configurations varibles.

+`AWS environment setup.ipynb` - is where you can create IAM roles, Redshift clusters.

+`run.ipynb` - is where we run the program to drop the exisitng and create new tables.

+`test.ipynb`- is where we connect to cluster after ETL process is complete and check if the data is loaded properly.

 ## Steps to run the project

 1. Create an IAM role Administrator access and note the key and secret.